 Now the problem is that I have fours screens and one pair of keyboard and mouse.
 I could use a new keyboard-mouse pair but my desk doesn’t have enough free space and it’s not very convenient to switch keyboards and mouse all the time.

-One way to tackle this problem would be to buy a kvm switch.
-This is a handy gadget that allows you to use same display screen, keyboard and mouse between several computers running various operating systems.
+Another way to tackle this problem would be to buy a kvm switch.
+This is a handy gadget that allows you to use the same display screen, keyboard and mouse between several computers running various operating systems.
 You can easily find one for around $30 on Amazon.

-But I didn’t go for the hardware solution.
-I opted for a software based approach to share the keyboard and mouse between computers.
+If you cannot go for the hardware solution, try the software based approach to share the keyboard and mouse between computers.

 I used Barrier, an open source fork of the now proprietary software Synergy.
 Synergy Core is still open source but you can’t get encryption option in its GUI.
 With all its limitation, Barrier works fine for me.